Total positive influence domination on weighted networks: Results

-Normally used as a benchmark, our first type, {\bf ER graph} is widely known as Erd\"os-R\'enyi model\cite{Bollobas:2001}.
-An ER or random graph is obtained by choosing uniformly at random from a family $\mathcal{G}(n, m)$ of all possible graphs on $n$ vertices with $m$ edges \cite{Bollobas:2001}.
-We used \verb"dense_gnm_random_graph" method from NetworkX with parameters $n=5000$ and $m=50000$ to create those graphs and denote them with ER.
+Often used as a benchmark, our first type, ER network, Erd\"os-R\'enyi model\cite{Bollobas:2001} is obtained by choosing uniformly at random from a family $\mathcal{G}(n, m)$ of all possible networks on $n$ nodes with $m$ edges \cite{Bollobas:2001} resulting in a small diameter, high clustering coefficient and no genuine community structure.
+We used \verb"dense_gnm_random_graph" method from NetworkX with parameters $n=500, m=5000$ to create those networks and denote them with ER.